sapegin/washingcode-book/manuscript/book.md

 Also, spread and `Object.assign` do only shallow cloning, meaning only the first level of object properties will be copied but all nested properties will be references to the original object.

-There are many ways to solve this problem.
-Let’s have a look at several of them.
+There are many ways to solve this problem:

+1. Conventions
+2. Linters
+3. Types
+4. Libraries
+5. First class immutability support in a language

 TODO: Immer